novanul/Spider_Image/README.md

 # Spider_Image
-This Spider is used to  grap the picture(.jpg) from qiantu.com.(for testing and not-for-profit.
+This Spider is used to  grap the picture(.jpg) from qiantu.com.(for testing and not-for-profit).